mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 optimality bounds that can be benchmarked against.

-We cite them even though we are skeptical that provably optimal defenses can be constructed, at least not without trival or impractical transforms (such as those that can be created with unbounded queue capacity, or stored knowledge of traces for every possible HTTP trace on the Internet).
+We cite them even though we are skeptical that provably optimal defenses can be constructed, at least not without trivial or impractical transforms (such as those that can be created with unbounded queue capacity, or stored knowledge of traces for every possible HTTP trace on the Internet).